mandelsoft/documents/config/README.md

 ### Target Environment Reconsidered

-A new quality can be achieved, if the configuration or the DSL-based composition is not a static input to the complete installation process, anymore.
-A first step towards this direction has been shown in the last section, where it is possible to refer to information from the target environment by using special static expressions in the static configuration description.
-This a special case for a feedback loop, which can be generalized to whole element configuration descriptions.
+A new quality can be achieved, if the configuration or the DSL-based composition is not handled as static input anymore for the complete installation process.
+A first step towards this direction has been shown in the last section, where it was possible to refer to information from the target environment by using special static expressions in still static configuration descriptions.
+This is a very special case for such a feedback loop, described by explicit referential expressions.
+It can be generalized to whole element configuration descriptions.

 <center>
 <img src="./media/recursion.png" style="width:55%" />